What Training Engagement Really Means — and How to Earn It

 People often tell us they learned more than they expected.
 And that outcome is directly attributable to Content Design.

-What about training activities in Content Design?
+What About Training Activities in Content Design?

 To go back to the Live Chat example, when we want to teach metrics, we ask people to analyze and discuss a sample Team Performance Report.